ThomasCZhang/Darth-Imputer/README.md

     - breast_cancer

 # Running the code
 There are three jupyter notebooks that should be used to run the code.
+The other python files in src contain functions that will be called upon in the jupyter notebooks.

-The first two are in the src directory and are named.
+The locations of the notebooks are as follows:
-AFVA.ipynb and Uncertainty_v2.ipynb

-The third is in the directory src/sample_based and is named: run_simpulations.ipynb
+1. src/AFVA.ipynb
+2. src/Uncertainty_v2.ipynb
+3. src/sample_based/run_simulations.ipynb